Open to College-Bound High School Students in North Carolina, South Carolina, Georgia & Alabama

 Abigail says, "I am inspired to disrupt the status quo in an area resistant to change every day, advocating for diversity and inclusion along with a commitment to anti-racism in my school and challenging society's comfort with many injustices.”

 Mitchell is attending NC State with a double major in Paper Science Engineering and Chemical Engineering.
 He is inspired by a desire to explore and learn new things.
 Mitchell loves to travel and is looking forward to new adventures.

 Nia is passionate about ensuring equitable access to great education for all children; especially those who face economic hardships.
 She looks forward to addressing this need through academic research and community service with peers as a student at Hampton University.

-2019 Chairman’s Scholarship
+2019 Chairman’s Scholarship Recipients

 One of two unanimous choices by our Scholarship Selection Committee.
 After struggling and ultimately succeeding in becoming the person and gender he identifies with, Anthony stands-up for others as they face similar struggles while affirming their identities.
 Ultimately, Anthony realized it wasn’t just about becoming comfortable with himself but also changing how the system restricts future youth from doing the same.